6 Surprising Bipolar Disorder Warning Signs

 Bipolar disorder isn’t what it seems.
-It’s a very complex condition that can include many symptoms beyond what you would think.
+It’s a complex condition that can manifest with many symptoms beyond what you might expect.
 Most people know that bipolar disorder is characterized by extreme mood swings.
 But what they don’t know is that there is much more to the disorder than that.

 1. Excessive Spending: Financial Decisions You’ll Later Regret

-Another common but surprising warning sign of bipolar disorder is excessive spending.
-This typically occurs during manic episodes.
+A common but surprising warning sign of bipolar disorder is excessive spending.
+Bipolar spending sprees typically occur during manic episodes.
 Increased risk-taking is a common feature of mania.
 When someone is manic, they may be impulsive and have impaired decision-making.
 Research indicates that this can lead to serious consequences, including out-of-control spending.

 2. Grandiosity: A Feeling of Invincibility